p1k0chu/bac-tracker-mod/README.md

     </li>
     <li>Copy <a href="https://docs.google.com/spreadsheets/d/1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI/edit">1.21 Template</a> to your google disk
         <ul>
-            <li>Copy of template will be in this repository, for future generations (you can use this if you want to play on this version in future)</li>
+            <li>Copy of template will be in releases for every version, for future generations (you can use this if you want to play on this version in future)</li>
             <li>Copy the id of your sheet.
 It's in the link of your sheet (address bar), https://docs.google.com/spreadsheets/d/&lt;ID_HERE&gt;/edit<br>
                 Example link: https://docs.google.com/spreadsheets/d/1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI/edit<br>
                 Example id: 1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI